techidaily/site-discover-cloud/source/_posts/is-windows-defender-affecting-your-pcs-performance-discover-insights-from-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-info.techidaily.com/new-2024-approved-effortless-radial-blur-implementation-for-photoshop-users/"><u>[New] 2024 Approved Effortless Radial Blur Implementation for Photoshop Users</u></a></li>
-<li><a href="https://youtube-zero.techidaily.com/ed-2024-approved-ultimate-video-creation-top-8-linux-apps/"><u>[Updated] 2024 Approved Ultimate Video Creation Top 8 Linux Apps</u></a></li>
+<li><a href="https://facebook-video-footage.techidaily.com/updated-2024-approved-easy-ways-to-make-a-great-educational-video-for-youtube/"><u>[Updated] 2024 Approved Easy Ways to Make a Great Educational Video for YouTube</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/updated-azoom-for-your-videos-top-10-choices-to-watch-out-for/"><u>[Updated] Azoom for Your Videos Top 10 Choices to Watch Out For</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/updated-picture-perfectionism-top-tools-and-sites-for-superior-photo-frames/"><u>[Updated] Picture Perfectionism Top Tools & Sites for Superior Photo Frames</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/1-detailed-official-specifications-winxvideo-ai-comprehensive-guide/"><u>1.
-Detailed Official Specifications: WinXVideo AI - Comprehensive Guide</u></a></li>
+<li><a href="https://on-screen-recording.techidaily.com/2024-approved-instructor-friendly-screen-recording-software-guide/"><u>2024 Approved Instructor-Friendly Screen Recording Software Guide</u></a></li>
-<li><a href="https://discover-cloud.techidaily.com/customizing-input-devices-a-step-by-step-guide-to-adjusting-your-mouse-and-keyboard-on-windows-via-control-panel-tips-by-yl-computing/"><u>Customizing Input Devices: A Step-by-Step Guide to Adjusting Your Mouse & Keyboard on Windows via Control Panel - Tips by YL Computing</u></a></li>
+<li><a href="https://discover-cloud.techidaily.com/a-comprehensive-tutorial-adjusting-mouse-preferences-in-windows-control-panel-by-yl-software-solutions/"><u>A Comprehensive Tutorial: Adjusting Mouse Preferences in Windows Control Panel by YL Software Solutions</u></a></li>
-<li><a href="https://discover-cloud.techidaily.com/diagnosing-a-dead-pc-mouse-expert-advice-and-solutions-by-yl-software/"><u>Diagnosing a Dead PC Mouse: Expert Advice and Solutions by YL Software</u></a></li>
-<li><a href="https://win-answers.techidaily.com/fixing-ie-browser-error-troubleshooting-webpage-not-displayed-issues/"><u>Fixing IE Browser Error: Troubleshooting 'Webpage Not Displayed' Issues</u></a></li>
+<li><a href="https://change-location.techidaily.com/guide-how-to-unbrick-a-bricked-oneplus-nord-ce-3-lite-5g-phone-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Guide How To Unbrick a Bricked OnePlus Nord CE 3 Lite 5G Phone | Dr.fone</u></a></li>
+<li><a href="https://discover-cloud.techidaily.com/how-to-update-your-driving-program-expert-tips-from-yl-computing/"><u>How to Update Your Driving Program: Expert Tips From YL Computing</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-simple-and-effective-ways-to-change-your-country-on-youtube-app-of-your-oppo-a1-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Simple and Effective Ways to Change Your Country on YouTube App Of your Oppo A1 5G | Dr.fone</u></a></li>
+<li><a href="https://tech-haven.techidaily.com/mastering-dvd-conversion-a-comprehensive-tutorial-on-using-handbrake-for-mkv-outputs/"><u>Mastering DVD Conversion: A Comprehensive Tutorial on Using Handbrake for MKV Outputs</u></a></li>
+<li><a href="https://tech-haven.techidaily.com/protect-privacy-by-removing-old-messages-from-chatgpt-records/"><u>Protect Privacy by Removing Old Messages From ChatGPT Records</u></a></li>
+<li><a href="https://review-topics.techidaily.com/top-7-skype-hacker-to-hack-any-skype-account-on-your-itel-a70-drfone-by-drfone-virtual-android/"><u>Top 7 Skype Hacker to Hack Any Skype Account On your Itel A70 | Dr.fone</u></a></li>
+<li><a href="https://discover-cloud.techidaily.com/top-dj-curated-hits-unveiling-the-ultimate-playlist-of-2014s-favorites-powered-by-pioneer/"><u>Top DJ-Curated Hits: Unveiling the Ultimate Playlist of 2014'S Favorites - Powered by Pioneer</u></a></li>
-<li><a href="https://discover-cloud.techidaily.com/how-to-fix-hardware-detection-issues-on-your-computer-advice-by-yl-software-experts/"><u>How to Fix Hardware Detection Issues on Your Computer - Advice by YL Software Experts</u></a></li>
+<li><a href="https://discover-cloud.techidaily.com/troubleshooting-guide-identifying-and-fixing-common-issues-with-your-printers-print-quality-yl-solutions/"><u>Troubleshooting Guide: Identifying and Fixing Common Issues with Your Printer's Print Quality - YL Solutions</u></a></li>
-<li><a href="https://discover-cloud.techidaily.com/how-to-identify-and-assess-gpu-issues-expert-advice-by-yl-software-specialists/"><u>How To Identify & Assess GPU Issues: Expert Advice by YL Software Specialists</u></a></li>
+<li><a href="https://discover-cloud.techidaily.com/video-editing-basics-for-windows-users-expert-advice-by-yl-software-solutions/"><u>Video Editing Basics for Windows Users: Expert Advice by YL Software Solutions</u></a></li>
-<li><a href="https://easy-unlock-android.techidaily.com/in-2024-a-complete-guide-to-oem-unlocking-on-realme-12-pro-5g-by-drfone-android/"><u>In 2024, A Complete Guide To OEM Unlocking on Realme 12 Pro 5G</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-vivo-s17e-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Vivo S17e to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
-<li><a href="https://win-amazing.techidaily.com/installupdate-your-hp-laserjet-pro-m404n-drivers-easy-instructions-and-links/"><u>Install/Update Your HP LaserJet Pro M404n Drivers - Easy Instructions & Links</u></a></li>
-<li><a href="https://discover-cloud.techidaily.com/master-the-art-of-decompressing-zipped-folders-using-yls-top-tips-for-quick-access/"><u>Master the Art of Decompressing Zipped Folders Using YL's Top Tips for Quick Access!</u></a></li>
-<li><a href="https://tech-revival.techidaily.com/mgv-to-mp4-convert-mgv-file-extensions-using-top-rated-conversion-software/"><u>MGV to MP4: Convert .mgv File Extensions Using Top-Rated Conversion Software</u></a></li>
-<li><a href="https://discover-cloud.techidaily.com/the-significance-of-the-may-fourth-movement-in-shaping-contemporary-historical-perspectives-insights-by-yl-computing/"><u>The Significance of the May Fourth Movement in Shaping Contemporary Historical Perspectives - Insights by YL Computing</u></a></li>
+<li><a href="https://discover-cloud.techidaily.com/wgc-china-ceo-wang-lixin-explains-why-short-term-volatility-is-the-norm-in-gold-prices-insights-by-yl-computing/"><u>WGC China CEO Wang Lixin Explains Why Short-Term Volatility Is the Norm in Gold Prices - Insights by YL Computing</u></a></li>
-<li><a href="https://discover-cloud.techidaily.com/understanding-your-laptops-frozen-boot-issue-a-guide-by-yl-computing-and-software-solutions/"><u>Understanding Your Laptop's Frozen Boot Issue: A Guide by YL Computing & Software Solutions</u></a></li>
-<li><a href="https://discover-cloud.techidaily.com/ve-guide-by-yl-computing/"><u>Ve Guide by YL Computing</u></a></li>
-<li><a href="https://discover-cloud.techidaily.com/why-does-my-computer-keep-freezing-and-crashing-out-of-nowhere-solutions-by-yl-technology-specialists/"><u>Why Does My Computer Keep Freezing & Crashing Out Of Nowhere?
-Solutions by YL Technology Specialists</u></a></li>
 </ul></div>